 As a cat sitter, additional pet sitter duties will be involved, including those below.

-- Changing the litter box within the schedule provided by owners
+- Changing the litter box within the schedule provided by the pet parents

 - Making sure they return home (if they’re an outdoor cat)